Daebore/Gordont/README.md

 Beneath, the user can do exactly the same with the daily hours of sleep, to check if he/she is sleeping better or worse over the days.

-All this data is saved in a database, you the user does not have to worry about the queantity of data and memory.
+All this data is saved in a database, so the user does not have to worry about the queantity of data and memory.